AI workflows, dashboards,and internal tools for ops-heavy teams.

 A scored list of expired, aged, missing, changed, blocked, and approval-needed work that automation should surface first.

-A clear proposal for the safest highest-leverage workflow, including human approval design, logging, timeline, dependencies, and acceptance criteria.
+If the workflow is ready, you get the safest first build scoped with human approval design, logging, dependencies, timeline, and acceptance criteria.

 AI Ops Teardowns